tf-models/readthedocs/docs/01_overview/training_lib.md

 We create trainer instances based on [Orbit] and it consumes the training artifacts defined in the task instance.
 The trainer instance will be further passed to [Orbit controller] and finally the controller will execute the training and evaluation procedure.

-You can find predefined trainers in [trainers] folder, there is a collection of trainers implemented, e.g. `the default trainer` for most supervised learning tasks, `progressive trainer` to speed up training, etc. Users can build their customized trainers as well.
+You can find predefined trainers in [trainers](https://github.com/tensorflow/models/blob/master/official/modeling/fast_training/progressive/trainer.py) folder, there is a collection of trainers implemented, e.g. `the default trainer` for most supervised learning tasks, `progressive trainer` to speed up training, etc. Users can build their customized trainers as well.

 We encapsulate the workflow of creating the task, trainer, controller and running the controller in different modes as the `run_experiment` function.
 The function is supposed to be used as a reference and users are free to copy.
 We do not expect the `run_experiment` to support diverse use cases.
 Inside the model garden, we have defined variants of `run_experiment` for different use cases.

 ### Experiment Configuration

-We use `Config`, a dataclass with serialization functionality, as the container to restore standard coarse configuration.
+We use [`Config`](https://github.com/tensorflow/models/blob/master/official/core/config_definitions.py), a dataclass with serialization functionality, as the container to restore standard coarse configuration.
 The task and trainer behavior is configured by the `ExperimentConfig`, which includes the configurations for `task`, `trainer` and `runtime`.

 #### Caveats

-We use `dataclasses` to define configuration python classes to get nice properties of dataclasses.
+We use `dataclasses` ([Python Data Class Lib](https://docs.python.org/3/library/dataclasses.html)) to define configuration python classes to get nice properties of dataclasses.
 However, `pytype` does not work well for the inheritance of dataclasses.
 The attributes from parent classes cannot be recognized during pytype inference.

 `Config` supports convenient transformation from nested dictionary inputs to the type annotated class.
 You may see this pattern in the model garden experiment examples.
 However, this violates type annotation because the dataclass init expect `Config` objects instead of the plain dictionary.